douglasware/AntRunner/AntRunner.Chat/setup_guide.md

 - Copy and rename kernel-memory JSON files needed for the project.
 - Copy the appropriate `docker-compose.yaml` file based on your choice.
 - Build the base image `dotnet-9.0-python-3.11`.
-- Build the selected Python image (CPU or CUDA).
+- Build the selected Python image (CPU, CUDA, or macOS ARM64).
 - Build the PlantUML image.
 - Build the `dotnet-server` image.